Drive sales on autopilot with ecommerce-focused features

 The best WooCommerce image sizes are dependent on several things, like:

-- Store user interface
+- The Store user interface

-- The WooCommerce theme used
+- The WooCommerce theme

 - The type of image zoom plugin the store uses

-For example, the above dimensions are suitable for adding standard Woocommerce products, while complicated and detailed products might require larger images — probably 2000 pixels and above — to allow customers to zoom in on even the more minor details.
+For example, the above dimensions are suitable for adding standard Woocommerce products, while complicated and detailed products might require larger images — ideally 2000 pixels and above — to allow customers to zoom in on even the more minor details.

 Note how you can edit the dimensions of your product images in WooCommerce: